HadoukenIO/js-adapter/tutorials/Window.flash.md

-Flashes the window’s frame and taskbar icon until the window is activated.
+Flashes the window’s frame and taskbar icon until the window is activated. **NOTE:** On macOS _flash_ only works on inactive windows.

 # Example
 ```js
 async function windowFlash() {